 That guy that was recorded saying, "If you raise your voice, I will erase your voice."
 That sounds pretty threatening to me.
 What happened to him?
 My guess: nothing.
 (Maybe they bought him a cake at his "Agent of the Month" ceremony, but who knows?)

 I think those are some great restrictions.
 I'd also like to see some stricter limitations (with teeth) on how they can interact with people while doing their jobs.
 Like, if an IRS agent sees someone jaywalking while they're on their way to an audit, they can't whip out a gun and cuffs.
-Theoretically ICE and CBP are their to apprehend "criminal illegal aliens".
-Yet they mostly seem to be doing a lot of harassment of locals citizens.
+Theoretically ICE and CBP are there to apprehend "criminal illegal aliens".
+Yet they mostly seem to be doing a lot of harassment of local citizens.
 That should be something that gets them fired and placed on some sort of LEO blacklist.

 Federal agents shouldn't be treating citizens (or anyone domestic) worse than our soldiers were treating people in Iraq or Afghanistan, but here we are.
 They are acting like a belligerent occupying force in conquered turf.